RutledgePaulV/piped/readme.md

 than waiting for the batch to finish filling up.

 #### Minimal Configuration
-Most users should only need to provide three things: queue-url, the maximum concurrency for message processing, and whether piped should spawn real threads for your processing (the default) or run your non-blocking process on a core.async dispatch thread.
+Most users should only need to provide two things: the queue-url and the maximum concurrency for message processing.

 ---